steplee/babus/readme.md

 ##### Event Signalling
 Similarly `futex` can be used for event signalling.
 A 32-bit sequence counter counts up and threads can wait for it to increment using futex wait.
 The incrementor threads must call futex wake.

+## TODOs and Some Thoughts
+ - Support double- and up-to 8-buffering and for the client to be able to look back in the ring buffer.
+  - I believe I can keep the code simple and NOT have to deal with dynamic offsets from the mmap pointer.
+  - By specifying a max data size limit, we can simply get `data_item_ptr[i] = data_item_ptr[0] + max_size`.
+   - This relies on the data being aligned to OS pages (4096 bytes usually).
+Then because pages allow sparse access without actually taking up ram, I believe this means we waste no RAM (only virtual addresses -- who cares?).
+ - C ffi bindings and a Rust and Python integration.
+ - Tool/library to vizualize live messaging.

+## :fire:
+ - How to handle corrupt data?
+Imagine std::terminate being called when a mutex is held.
+That jacks up everything and would require a full reset of the domain + all slots.